california-energy-commission/2019-HERS-Documents-Schema/README.md

 ## Reports

-We have three reports located in the `tools\output` directory.
+We have four reports located in the `tools\output` directory.

 - docid: **CSV** report that is a summary of the original schema files which shows data on the version, revision and the DocID element.
 Best viewed in Excel
 - excel: **Excel** report with charts which reports on the files in the repository
 - rubycritic: **Web based** report using mainly HTML, JavaScript and CSS that reports on the Ruby code
+- web-charts: **Awesome web based** report using [plotly.js](https://plot.ly/javascript/) pie charts

 The Excel report is best seen in Excel but can be opened with other programs like Google Sheets.
 The HTML files in the RubyCritic report can be opened locally with a web browser.
+The Plotly charts can also be opened locally with a web browser.

 [&#8593;](#2019-hers-documents-schema)